| +Home | Museum | Wanted | Specs | Previous | Next |

 to him to be blocked from the inner circle of nuclear physics, Frankel's

-interests had shifted somewhat away from nuclear physics, more toward
+interests had shifted somewhat away from those concerns, more toward

 electronic devices that could perform complex calculations.
 His work